fastify/csrf-protection/README.md

 Securing applications against CSRF is a _developer responsibility_ and it should not be fully trusted to any third party modules.
-We do not claim this this module is able to protect an application without a clear study of CSRF, its impact and the needed mitigations. fastify-csrf provide a series of utilities that developers can use to secure their application.
+We do not claim this this module is able to protect an application without a clear study of CSRF, its impact and the needed mitigations. fastify-csrf provides a series of utilities that developers can use to secure their application.
 We recommend using [fastify-helmet](https://github.com/fastify/fastify-helmet) to implement some of those mitigations.

 Security is always a tradeoff between risk mitigation, functionality and developer experience.